Machine learning based hyperspectral image analysis: A survey: Machine learning approaches

 \section{Machine learning approaches}

 Machine learning algorithms attempt to predict variables of interest by learning a model from data.
-This section provides a brief background on machine learning techniques and terminology.
+This section provides a brief background on machine learning techniques and terminology that will be used to describe methods in remainder of the paper.
 As general references, the books by Kevin Murphy~\cite{murphy2012_book} and Christopher Bishop~\cite{bishop2006} provide a complete and detailed coverage of machine learning techniques.